CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/3-Modify-Main-Flow.md

 4. First, we want to add a Flow Variable to store the status of auto approval.

-    1. Click the ... button next to the Save button on the top-left of your screen.
+   1. Click the <span className="button-white-purple-border">...</span> button next to the Save button on the top-left of your screen.

    2. Select "Flow Variables" from the drop-down.
 ![](./images/04-03-04-flowvariables.png)

 5. Click the plus sign ⨁ to add a variable.